kf99916/gpx-parser-builder/README.md

 `parse(gpxString)` parse gpx string to Gpx object. return error if parsing failed.

 `toString(options)` Gpx object to gpx string.
 The options is for [node-xml2js](https://github.com/Leonidas-from-XIV/node-xml2js#options-for-the-builder-class).

+`addWaypoint(waypoint)` add a waypoint.
+The method takes care about the waypoint's time.

+`addTrack(track, index)` add a track into the `index`-th track segments.
+The method takes care about the track's time.

 ## Save as GPX file in the frontend